-Appliances in multiple sites in a G3 enterprise, or in typically at most two sites in a G4 enterprise, can provide fault tolerance by serving as backups to one another across sites over a WAN.
-User enrollments, policies, and SSO data are constantly synchronized among sites in a G3 enterprise, or among database appliances (independent of sites) in a G4 enterprise.
+Appliances in typically at most two sites in a G4 enterprise, can provide fault tolerance by serving as backups to one another across sites over a WAN.
+User enrollments, policies, and SSO data are constantly synchronized among database appliances (independent of sites) in a G4 enterprise.